In this guide, I share my Active Directory Cleanup Best Practices.

 How to Steps:

-By default, the AD Cleanup Tool will display inactive users and computers.
-If you only want to see inactive computers click on filters and uncheck users.
-Then enter 90 days into the no logons within box and click run.
+By default, the AD Cleanup Tool will display inactive users.
+If you only want to see inactive computers, select “Inactive Computers”.

 4. Find Accounts with No Logon History